WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 The `WPDefinedAsset` type is a subtype of string, where the value represents a path to a JavaScript or CSS file relative to where `block.json` file is located.
 The path provided must be prefixed with `file:`.
 This approach is based on how npm handles [local paths](https://docs.npmjs.com/files/package.json#local-paths) for packages.

-An alternative would be a script or style handle name referencing a registered asset using WordPress helpers.
+An alternative would be a script or style handle name referencing an already registered asset using WordPress helpers.

 **Example:**